tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Ivory Cartwright then explained in depth how Karma is able to break scientific laws from time to time, causing 'miracles'.
 Ivory Cartwright declared that Karma strongly supports clear ethical standards that all humans must obey.
 Ivory Cartwright concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Ivory Cartwright's message.
+The theists pretended to listen to Ivory Cartwright's message.

 ###Tue Sep 04 2007